Frequently Asked Questions

 Everyone experiences the pressure differently.
 Light/ Medium/ Firm are relatively general guidelines.
-Personally I will never apply more pressure than is needed or the muscles are ready to handle to relieve the tension in the muscles.
+Personally, I will never apply more pressure than is needed or the muscles are ready to handle to relieve the tension in the muscles.
 I start with light strokes to apply the massage cream and then medium pressure warming up the tissue.
 As needed I will use a variety of techniques to release the muscle tension including acupressure, trigger point release, myofascial release, shaking or compression.
 I never want to cause trauma to the muscular tissue which leads to bruising.

 What is my Massage Therapist thinking about during the massage?

 Many times clients wonder what goes on in a Therapists head.
-Speaking for myself, I'm focused on the muscles, technique that will best address the issue, and time management.
+Speaking for myself, I'm focused on the muscles, the technique that will best address the issue, and time management.
 Before you even get on my table we will have a conversation about your goals for the session.
 I will have already developed a general plan in my head however inevitably I will be readjusting it during the session based on what I've found.
 I do not care if you forgot to shave.
 Leave any body image concerns at the door.
-Massage is a completely judgement free zone.
+Massage is a completely judgment-free zone.
 That said we do appreciate it if you have showered in the last 24 hours.

 Do I have to get completely undressed? / What does "undress to your level of comfort mean?